Overwhelmed by all the climate jargon? Our climate change glossary explains all

-Some schemes also allow companies to buy “carbon credits” to offset their footprint by funding or participating in climate projects, new technology, or renewable energy.
+Some schemes also allow companies to buy “carbon credits” to offset their footprint by funding or participating in climate projects, new technology or renewable energy.

 What is a certified B corporation?

-To achieve this status, an organization must undergo a thorough assessment of its impact on the environment and the community, as well as its workers and customers.
+To achieve this status, an organisation must undergo a thorough assessment of its impact on the environment and the community, as well as its workers and customers.
 Only around 1 in 3 businesses that apply for certification actually get certified.

 What is meant by carbon footprint?

 The phrase “carbon footprint” is thrown around often, but if you’re confused about what it means, you’re not alone.
 Put simply, it means the amount of greenhouse gases (such as CO2) released into the atmosphere as a result of a particular activity.
-It’s normally measured as tons of greenhouse gases emitted per year by individuals, organizations, or even entire countries.
+It’s normally measured as tons of greenhouse gases emitted per year by individuals, organisations, or even entire countries.

 Everything has a carbon footprint associated with it, but some footprints are lower than others.
 This makes it easier for us to make informed decisions and reduce our individual carbon footprints.
-For example, choosing public transport over driving, buying second hand instead of new, choosing loose produce over foods packaged in plastic, and eating plant-based foods instead of animal-based foods.
+For example, choosing public transport over driving, buying second hand instead of new, choosing loose produce over foods packaged in plastic and eating plant-based foods instead of animal-based foods.